didaccs/learning-cloud-development/AZ204/concepts/storage.md

 A container has some logical partitions which items has the same partition key, the number of different partition keys determine the number of logical partitions.
 A physical partition can hold one logical partition or more, that depends of the Ru/s (max 10000Ru/s per physical partition) and total data storage (max 50Gb by partition), this partitions are managed by Azure.

+#### Synthetic Partition Key
+Is a partition key with many distinct values in it, available kinds:
+ - concatenate properties
+ - random suffix (improve write throughput but difficult to read)
+ - pre-calculated suffix (improve write throughput and easy to read)

 ## SQL Database

 Description for DTUs: https://docs.microsoft.com/en-us/azure/azure-sql/database/service-tiers-dtu?view=azuresql